 For and in consideration of the payment of the fees and charges as hereinafter provided, and subject to all of the terms, covenants, and conditions of this AGREEMENT, RAP hereby grants to CONCESSIONAIRE, the exclusive right and obligation within the CONCESSION to sell food and beverages (including alcoholic beverages) and offer related services as approved by the GENERAL MANAGER.
-Value-priced meals; pre-prepared and packaged items; and beverages for quick take-away service will also be available.
 Designated space authorized for use and activities by the CONCESSIONAIRE is identified in Exhibit B, and shall not be used for any other purpose without the prior written consent of GENERAL MANAGER.